Exposure therapy: Other possible uses of exposure therapy

 Exposure therapy has been posited as potentially helpful for other uses, including substance abuse disorders, overeating, binge eating, and obesity, and depression.
 Eating disorders and post traumatic disorders seem to occur coherently, therefore it is pivotal for an individual to get a better sense of their emotions.
 Interventions such as H.O.M.E (How to Observe and Modify Emotions) have been created and are specifically designed to help regulate ones emotions and those that may be at risk for getting an eating disorder.
 This also has the ability to help those that may be going through depression by allowing them to safely be exposed to certain triggers.

-Exposure therapy has also been found effective in treating separation anxiety and panic disorder.
-In cases of separation anxiety, gradual exposure helps individuals become more comfortable with being apart from attachment figures.
-For panic disorder, exposure techniques can reduce sensitivity to physical sensations that might otherwise trigger panic attacks.
+Use of exposure therapy for treating depression is comparable to cognitive behavioral therapy for depressive symptom reduction.
+Researchers examined Exposure Based Cognitive Therapy (EBCT) as means of treatment and found although increase in symptoms may persist in early stage treatment, depressive symptoms did decrease over time.

+A form of exposure therapy, Written Exposure Therapy (WET), has been studied as a treatment.
+WET can significantly decrease PTSD and depressive symptoms in comorbid cases of PTSD and Substance Use Disorder (SUD) in veterans.